Chickpea and Brown Rice Patties with Yogurt-Tahini Sauce

 Roasted Garbanzo and Vegetable Salad with Garlic, Feta, Olives, and Basil ~ Kalyn’s Kitchen

 Bombay Potatoes Meet Chickpeas Tomato Curry ~ Gluten Free Easily

-Garbanzo, Tomato, and Cilantro Salad with Lime and Chile Dressing - with or without avocado ~ Kalyn's Kitchen
+Garbanzo, Tomato, Avocado and Cilantro Salad with Lime and Chile Dressing ~ Kalyn’s Kitchen

 Ridiculously Easy Curried Garbanzos and Quinoa ~ Fat Free Vegan Kitchen